David Lloyd Dusenbury, MPhil, MPhil, PhD

-I am an affiliate professor in the Department of Philosophy at Loyola University Maryland, and the author of The Space of Time (2014) and Platonic Legislations (2017).
+I am a visiting lecturer in the Department of Philosophy at Loyola University Maryland, and the author of The Space of Time (2014) and Platonic Legislations (2017).
 I have written scholarly articles that reach from Isidore of Seville to Georges Bataille, and am writing a book this year, The Innocence of Pontius Pilate, for Hurst in London.
 (See the TLS essay on which it is based.)
-A further book manuscript, The World City, is in the final stages of review at a university press.
+The contract for my fourth book, The World City, is pending at a leading university press.
 After a decade in Europe, I am living in Washington, D.C.

 Since 2014, I have conducted research with the De Wulf-Mansion Centre and Lectio at the University of Leuven.
 (I am now an affiliated researcher of both centres.)
 My doctoral thesis, The World City, reconstructs the cosmopolitan theory of a 4th-century philosopher-bishop, Nemesius of Emesa (now Homs, Syria).
 In 2017-18, I held a University Postdoctoral Fellowship at the University of Leuven, where I taught political philosophy and philosophy of law.
 I am an affiliate member of Tilburg University’s Institute for the History of International Law, and have lectured widely in Europe on topics in philosophy, law, and the history of ideas.